bruceqin133/TestFramework/README.md

 Currently in test case, user can implement different scenarios by a single test case through data provider.
 4. Flexible for environment switch: \
 Different environment settings are set in pom.xml and can be parameterized in .properties file.
 User just need to set the value in running command.
+5. Integrated cucumber and testng so user can run test by both TDD and BDD mode

 **What needs to be optimized?** \
 Because of time, something still need to be extended and optimized.